 - The Employee Development and Review Scheme (EDRS)

 - The inclusion of research outputs data for the purposes of academic promotion

-	All outputs need to be submitted by the first week of April each year to allow for timely processing and verification to meet government reporting deadlines.
+All outputs need to be submitted by the final week of March each year to allow for timely processing and verification to meet government reporting deadlines.

 During the course of verification, you may be contacted and asked to provide additional supporting materials.
 Without receipt of additional information outputs may be excluded from the collection and not reported.

 The output categories included for the ROC are:

 - A1: Books - authored research (5 points)